Codingwal/FloOS/README.md

     - Replace the existing kernel8.img file on the sd card

 ## TODO:
-- mmu
-    - check permission flags
+- void instead of no params
 - usb